 This email address is being protected from spambots.
 You need JavaScript enabled to view it. | 213-744-7300

 The City of Los Angeles WDB is composed of 39 volunteers and includes representatives from education, labor, state and local governments, private businesses and employers.
 In partnership with the Mayor and City Council, the WDB provides vision, policy, strategy, coordination, direction and oversight for the City’s workforce development activities.
-The Los Angeles Workforce Delivery System operates in partnership with various organizations including community-based non-profits, labor organizations, the LA Unified School District, the LA Community College District, and the Los Angeles Area Chamber of Commerce.
+The Los Angeles Workforce Delivery System partners with various organizations including community-based non-profits, labor organizations, the LA Unified School District, the LA Community College District, and the Los Angeles Area Chamber of Commerce.

-EWDD and WDB Offices
+EWDD and WDB Location

 444 South Flower Street, 14th Floor, Los Angeles, CA 90071